jamesmcginnis/walrus-washer-card/readme.md

 The card ships with a full visual editor.
 Open any dashboard, click **Add Card**, search for **Walrus Washer Card**, and configure everything without touching YAML.

-The editor automatically detects likely washing machine entities and sensors, surfacing them at the top of each dropdown with a ★.
-Keywords like `wash`, `laundry`, `cycle`, `remaining`, and `countdown` are used to score and rank your entities automatically.
+The editor automatically detects your washing machine, status sensor, remaining time sensor, and smart plug using keyword scoring — entities are surfaced at the top of each dropdown with a ★.

 ### YAML